MaxSultan/technique-map/roadmap.md

 someone good at wrestling understands the following things in a position

 1. what moves they have available
-2. what the opponent has available
+2. what options the opponent has available
 3. what "look" they need for a certain move to be effective
 4. How to defend the opponents moves from this position
 5. What comes next from a certain move and all previous for what comes next